Pelham Civic Center

 Pelham Civic Complex is a 4,100-seat multi-purpose arena in Pelham, Alabama.
 It features two NHL size ice skating rinks with a holding capacity of 500 skaters, a skating school, ice skating birthday party rooms, and a multi-purpose banquet area.
 Its hockey capacity is 4,100; the arena has 17000 sqft of floor space.

 It is the only public ice skating rink in the Birmingham, Alabama area.
 It also houses several other functions, such as corporate events, conventions, sporting contests, trade shows, and as the home of the SPHL team the Birmingham Bulls.

 History

 It was home to the Alabama Slammers ice hockey team, and the Birmingham Bulls starting in 2017.
 It is now the home of the club teams of the University of Alabama and the University of Alabama-Birmingham.
 It is also home to the Pelham Youth Hockey League (PYHL), and hosts the Birmingham area youth travel hockey program (BYHL).
+It is the home of the Birmingham Figure Skating Club and the Figure Skating Club at UAB.

 It has previously hosted the Harlem Globetrotters.

 In 2016, the rink hosted National Theatre on Ice.

 Skating School

-The Pelham Skating School located in the Pelham Civic Complex is attended by 335 students.
+The Pelham Skating School located in the Pelham Civic Complex is attended by over 400 students.
 It is directed by Susie Gray.
 The program is associated with the United States Figure Skating Association and both hosts and competes in varying competitions.
 Classes are divided by skill level and each class is led by a skate coach.
 Private and public lessons are offered year-round.